willthbill/cfscripts/README.md

     - In an official contest, where did you rank among the contestants within a given rating range around your rating (the rating at the time of participating).

 * **Unsolved Contest Problems**
-    - Find unsolved problems from contests with at least one submission.
+    - Find unsolved problems from contests, where you have made at least one submission in the contest.
 Why?
-Because you don't want to spoil nice unsolved virtuals.
-Handles div1/div2 contests where a problem occurs in both.
+Because you don't want to spoil nice unsolved virtuals, when you just solve problems from the problemset.
+It handles div1/div2 contests where a problem occurs in both.

 * **Virtual Performance**
     - Calculate rank/delta/performance of virtual/unofficial/official contests.

 * **What if?**
-    - What If CodeForces virtual contests / unofficial participations were official?
+    - What If Codeforces virtual contests / unofficial participations were official?
 Calculates new ratings using deltas and simulates the past `n` contests.

 ## 📦 Installation
 `cfscripts` can be *installed* in two different ways.
 * You can download a pre-compiled binary from the [releases page](https://github.com/willthbill/cfscripts/releases).